lhoangan/lhoangan.github.io/_posts/blogs/2017-06-30-camera-params.md

 #### Image coordinate system

-This is the coordinate system that attachs to each image, that is used to index the pixels in the image.
+This is the coordinate system that attaches to each image, that is used to index the pixels in the image.
 Conventionally, the origin is at top-left corner of the image with x-axis pointing rightward, and y-axis downward.
 The image coordinate system is denoted by lowercase letters in